actoron/jadex/docs/guides/bdiold/07 Goals.md

 # Goal Deliberation with "Easy Deliberation"

 One aspect of rational behavior is that agents can pursue multiple goals in parallel.
 Unlike other BDI systems, Jadex provides an architectural framework for deciding how goals interact and how an agent can autonomously decide which goals to pursue.
 This process is called goal deliberation, and is facilitated by the goal lifecycle (introduced in [Chapter 2, BDI Concepts](02%20Concepts.md)) and refined here to facilitate the understanding of the strategy.
 The life cycle introducess the *active*, *option*, and *suspended* states.
 The context condition of a goal specifies which goals can possibly be pursued, and which goals have to be suspended.
-A goal deliberation strategy then has the task to choose among the possible (i.e., not suspended) goals by activating some of them, while leaving the others as options (for later processing).Â
+A goal deliberation strategy then has the task to choose among the possible (i.e., not suspended) goals by activating some of them, while leaving the others as options (for later processing).

 ![](easydeliberation.png)